nubivagant/2021-site/pages/home.md

 ---
 # Kurtis Johnson

-I'm an Organisation Design Consultant, currently at [FutureGov](https://www.wearefuturegov.com) – the change agency for 21st-century public institutions.
+I'm an Organisation Design Consultant, currently at [TPX Impact (formerly FutureGov &#9829;)](https://www.tpximpact.com) – a digital transformation company building a better future for people, places and the planet.

 I like thinking deeply and acting boldly, with rigour and craft to create meaningful change.
 Mostly trying to turn problems into opportunities of value for public good.
 <br>